Euthanasia and assisted suicide in Spain: Legal status

 It could also be the case where the person has previously written an advance directive document naming a person to represent them.

 At some point in this process, the health professional who handles the case could come to consider that the person does not have the understanding or autonomy to decide, without this having to imply a legal incapacity, and would have to complain to the evaluation commission in charge in each autonomous community.
 The lack of definition of this aspect in the law itself could pose a risk since in the case in which it is considered that the person has not been properly evaluated and euthanasia was carried out, it could be considered as cooperation with suicide or even like homicide.

 The law recognizes the individual right of health professionals to exercise the right of conscientious objection, and thus not have to meet those demands for health action that are incompatible with their own convictions.

+Euthanasia in Catalonia

+The Guarantee and Evaluation Commission of Catalonia was authorized by decreed law 13/2021 of 22 June 2021 of the President of the Government of Catalonia, as validated by the Parliament of Catalonia on 21 July.
+On 5 July, the Catalonian Minister of Health appointed its first 11 members, later expanded to 18 in November 2022.

+A widely reported case in the community was the Noelia Castillo euthanasia case.